The German Malinois is the hybrid breed of the German Shepherd and the Malinois.

 In their early lives, the German Malinois is a very healthy breed.
 However, they are prone to several musculoskeletal problems.

 In part, this is due to their larger size, and in part, it is due to the unfortunate fact that many show-quality German Shepherds used for breeding were bred specifically for looks that took away some of their functionality and made them prone to these issues.

 Often the German Shepherd parent will pass these traits on to the German Malinois, and this can result in them developing Hip Dysplasia or compacted spinal disks.

 These dogs are also prone to ear infections because of their large ears that are relatively unprotected.

 To make sure that they remain healthy, you should plan on taking them to the vet at least once every 3 months.

-While the German Malinois makes a great family dog, there are certain innate hunting instincts within it that may not be completely weeded out even after thorough training.
+While the German Malinois makes a great family dog, certain innate hunting instincts within it may not be completely weeded out even after thorough training.

 This gives rise to their prey drive, which is inherited from the Belgian Malinois.

 If your dog inherits more of these powerful genes, it will tend to chase after any object, animal, or even person, that is smaller in size than itself.